dwkim78/ASTRiDE/README.md

 Although you can customize pretty much everything of the Streak instance, I recommend to leave them as they are.
 Hereinafter, the term "edge" means each contour from the contour map derived from a fits image.
+Some of these options are explained in the following sections.

 ### Detect Streaks

-We can now detect streaks in the fits image as:
+We can detect streaks in the fits image as:

 ```python

 streak.detect()
 ```

-In order to detect streaks, the Streak instance does as follows:
+That's it!
+The above one-line command will do everything needed to detect streaks.
+Nevertheless, in order to detect streaks, the Streak instance does as follows:

-  1. Background removal
+  * Background removal
     * We first remove background from the fits image.
 The background map is derived using [Phoutils](http://photutils.readthedocs.org/en/latest/index.html).
     It calculates the map by sigma-clipping method within the box of the size "bkg_box_size".

-  2. Contour map
+  * Contour map
     * Using the [scikit-image](http://scikit-image.org/), we derive
     the contour map of the fits image.
 The level of the contour is controlled by the "contour_threshold" value, such as: